 BIRT Studio supports the creation of Flash charts and standard charts.
 Flash charts are similar to standard charts, and are designed to be used in a similar manner.
 Standard charts display static images.
 Flash charts add animation and other visual elements that enable report developers and users to display data in a format that is easily understood.
 Flash charts provide additional Rich Internet Application features to a BIRT report.
 For example, an animated Flash column chart can progressively draw its columns from bottom to top.
-The following examples display a standard doughnut chart, and a segmented Flash doughnut chart, viewed in the Actuate BIRT Viewer.
-The animated Flash doughnut chart slices-off each segment of the doughnut chart, as you select the segment.
+The example shown in Figure 8-82 displays a standard doughnut chart, and a segmented Flash doughnut chart, viewed in the Actuate BIRT Viewer.
+The animated Flash doughnut chart slices off each segment of the doughnut chart, as you select the segment.